edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 This is the second in a series of posts exploring the use of Clean Architecture principles to build an ASP.NET Core REST API application.

-In the last post, we created a simple .NET Core solution with a class library for the Domain business logic and a class library for the unit tests covering the business logic.
+In the last post, we created a small .NET Core solution with a class library for the Domain business logic and a class library for the unit tests covering the business logic.

 In this post I want to explore what goes into the Domain business logic.
 But more specifically, what